Just Landed

 Visas

-What papers are needed to come to South Africa?
+What papers are needed to enter South Africa?

 You require a visa if any of the following applies:

-• You aren’t a national of one of the above-mentioned countries;
+• You are not a national of one of the above-mentioned countries;

 • You intend to stay in South Africa longer than the permitted exemption period;